scottbigbrain/HowToCodeLikeHaywire/beginners/Your_Toolkit.md

 ![hover intellisense](../programming/img/hover_intellisense.png)
 If you want to understand intellisense better, take a look at [this tutorial](https://code.visualstudio.com/docs/editor/intellisense).
 ## Video tutorial
-Finally, take just a few minutes to go watch this tutorial that goes
+Finally, take just a few minutes to go watch this tutorial that goes through VS Code's basics in 100 seconds.
 ![Visual Studio Code in 100 Seconds](https://youtu.be/KMxo3T_MTvY)
-!